A framework for rank identities -- With a view towards operator algebras: Overview of Results

-In Algorithm \ref{subsec:algo_rank_id}, we give an explicit algorithm for generating rank identities similar to (\ref{eqn:rank_id}) involving polynomials in a single element in a ranked $\K$-algebra.
+In Algorithm \ref{subsec:algo_rank_id}, we give an explicit algorithm for generating rank identities similar to identity (\ref{eqn:rank_id}) involving polynomials in a single element in a ranked $\K$-algebra.
 In particular, these rank identities hold for all square matrices over $\K$.
-The algorithm uses Theorem \ref{thm:rank_id_pol} and the fact that $\K[t]$ is a unique factorization domain.
-For $\K$ algebraically closed, the list of rank identities obtained is exhaustive.
-In Theorem \ref{thm:rank_id_pol}, we consider the equivalence classes (denoted $[ \cdot ]$) of associates in GCD domains which naturally form a lattice called the divisibility lattice, with the join ($\vee$) given by the LCM and the meet ($\wedge$) given by the GCD.
+The algorithm uses Theorem \ref{thm:rank_id_pol} mentioned below and the fact that the univariate polynomial ring, $\K[t]$, is a principal ideal domain.
+Furthermore, the list of rank identities obtained is exhaustive in a generic sense (see Proposition \ref{prop:exhaustive}).
+In Theorem \ref{thm:rank_id_pol}, we consider the equivalence classes (denoted $[\cdot]$) of associates in GCD domains which naturally form a distributive lattice called the divisibility lattice, with the join ($\vee$) given by the GCD and the meet ($\wedge$) given by the LCM.
 0.1in

-{\bf Theorem \ref{thm:rank_id_pol} } Let $\mathcal{R}$ be a $(G, {\it rk})$-ranked ring and $\K$ be a subfield of the center of $\mathcal{R}$.
+{\bf Theorem \ref{thm:rank_id_pol} } Let $\mathcal{R}$ be a $(\sM, {\it rk})$-ranked ring and $\K$ be a subfield of the center of $\sR$.
 For non-zero polynomials $p_1, \ldots, p_n$, $q_1, \ldots, q_n$ in $\K[t]$, if

 then for $x$ in $\mathcal{R}$, we have

 0.1in